HRV in sport performance

 MEASUREMENT PROTOCOL

-• CV: coefficient of variation, or the amount of day to day variability in HRV.
+• CV: Coefficient of Variation, or the amount of day-to-day variability in HRV.

-Pre-season: load can be adjusted based on individual responses as shown in baseline HRV and CV.
+Pre-session: load can be adjusted based on individual responses as shown in baseline HRV and CV.
 In particular:

 HRV ADDITIONAL INFORMATION AND PRACTICAL RECOMMENDATION